wanadev/PhotonUI/README.md

 ### Building PhotonUI

 Once the build stuff and dependencies installed, you just have to run the `grunt` command to build PhotonUI:

     grunt

 All generated files are in the `dist` folder.

 **NOTE:** during the development, it can be annoying to run the `grunt` command every time you make a change.
 You can instead run the following command to automatically rebuild what changed each time you modify a file:

     grunt watch

 ### Coding Style

 PhotonUI follows the [Yandex Javascript CodeStyle][codestyle-yandex] **EXCEPT** for the quote marks where we use **double quotes** (`"`).

 You can automatically check that your code follows the conventions by using this command:

     grunt jscs

 ### Testing

-~~To run the PhotonUI tests, you can use the following command:~~
+To run the PhotonUI tests, you can use the following commands (you should have chromium and firefox installed):

-~~grunt test~~

-As [PhantomJS][phantomjs], the browser used to run the tests, embedded a very old Webkit version, the tests cannot be automatically ; you have to run them manually in you browser:
+    npm test

+You can also run manually the tests in your browser:

-1. Check that the javascript is well formed and that it follows the coding style: `grunt jshint jscs`
+1. Check that the javascript is well formed and that it follows the coding
+   style: `grunt jshint jscs`
 2. Build PhotonUI: `grunt`
 3. Run the tests: open `test/index.html` in your browser.

 ### Git Hooks

 To avoid committing bad stuff, you can install a git pre-commit hook that will abort the commit if the code contains errors.
 To install the hooks you just have to run the following command:

     grunt githooks